balkrishnarawool/vectordb-examples/pgvector-text-search/README.md

 Then navigate to Local -> Databases -> vector_store -> Schemas -> public -> Tables -> vectore_store

-4. From pgvector-with-starter directory, run this spring-boot app.
+4. From pgvector-text-search directory, run this spring-boot app.
 (Make sure you have JDK21.)

 `mvn spring-boot:run`